ICJIA/researchhub-docs/docs/auth-guide/tutorials/create-article.md

 You can add suggested citation and funding acknowledgment to the current Article item.
 If specified, they will appear at the bottom of the article body with proper styles.

 <div style="text-align:center">
 <span class="fig-title">Figure 12.
-Fill out suggested ciation and funding acknowledgement</span>
+Fill out suggested citation and funding acknowledgement</span>

 ![Fill out the form, suggested citation and funding acknowledgement](/docs/assets/img/tutorial-create3-citation-funding.png)